meverss/budspencer/README.md

 ```
 ## Termux Backup

-With this function it's possible to perdorm a full backup of system and user's files.
+With this function it's possible to perform a full backup of system and user's files.

 To create a new backup type:
 ```